 Köln: Walther König, 2009, Hardcover

 Condition: Very good, The book is “Like new”.
-The slipcase has a rubbed edge.
+The slipcase has a rubbed edge and a 3cm torn.

 Shipped from Germany.
 No,return.